top of page

 ⛔️ Any restrictive diet obviously should be under the guidance of a medical professional—especially if there are medical comorbidities or medications taken for a condition such as diabetes.

 The Atkins and the Keto diets, both low or no-carb diets, tied for third place in this category.
-Note that this was despite ranking on the very bottom of other diet categories, such as "best diet," and the "most healthy diet," and even the "best diets for heart health and diabetes."
+Note that this was despite ranking at the very bottom of other diet categories, such as "best diet," the "most healthy diet," and even the "best diets for heart health and diabetes."
 What category is important to you?

 What is Intermittent Fasting?

-Will eating in a 6-hour window and fasting for 18 hours might help you live longer?
+Will eating in a 6-hour window and fasting for 18 hours help you live longer?
 That is for another blog conversation.

 "Balance.
 Portion control.
 Keep nutrition simple.
 Eat Smart.
 Eat Healthy. 🌱 🌾 🌿"